mcbridet/rttools/README.md

-# rttools - (Rust) ACMS Tape Tools
+# ✇ rttools - ACMS Tape Tools

 Tools for working with magnetic tape devices and analysing SIMH tapes.
+Largely designed around 9-track tapes for now.

 SIMH `.tap` specs can be found in `./docs`.